- Residents Guide

 Poway offers residents proximity to the major metropolitan amenities offered by its neighbors, including museums, theater, and attractions such as San Diego Zoo, SeaWorld and LEGOLAND.
 Additionally, San Diego County is one of the most geographically diverse counties in the country, with beaches, deserts, mountains, and more.

 The project was specifically designed to meet the needs of light industrial and manufacturing, warehousing and distribution, and research and development businesses.
-Currently, over 462 businesses with more than 19,000 employees are located in the Business Park.
-There is a total of 7,798,651 square feet of buildings, with a low vacancy rate of 4.3%.
-Additional office space is currently under construction, including the 835,000 square foot Parkway Business Center Development, which is ideal for a master planned office/corporate headquarter location.
-The Poway Business Park is a mix of commercial and retail space and is headquarters to Geico Direct Insurance, Sysco Foods, First American Credco Corporation, and Toppan Optical Products, Incorporated.
+Currently, more than 500 businesses with 18,000 employees are located in the Business Park.
+There is over 9,500,000 square feet of office and industrial buildings, with a vacancy rate of under 3 percent.
+Additional office space is currently under construction, including the 530,000 square foot Vantage Point Development, which is an ideal logistics and distribution location.
+The Poway Business Park is a mix of commercial and retail space and is headquarters to General Atomics Aeronautical Systems, Geico Direct Insurance, Delta Design, Inc., and Sysco Foods.

 Indepth census and demographic information on Poway can be found by visiting the U.S. Census Bureau’s American FactFinder website.
 Information provided includes census definitions and thematic maps.